 In 1913, Henry Ford introduced the moving assembly line to manufacture the Model T automobile.
 This innovation cut production time from over 12 hours to just 90 minutes per car!

-Ford also believed that higher wages could increase productivity.
+Ford also believed that higher wages could lead to increased productivity.
 So, he doubled his workers’ pay and introduced the 8-hour workday — revolutionary ideas at the time.

 Together, these ideas created the blueprint for modern industrial economies.